Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/tfssecurity-cmd.md

     Done.

-The following example displays identity information for the Project Collection Administrators group in the "DatumOne" team project collection in the domain "Datum1" at the fictitious company "A. Datum Corporation" by using the adm: identity specifier.
+The following example displays identity information for the Project Collection Administrators group in the "DatumOne" project collection in the domain "Datum1" at the fictitious company "A. Datum Corporation" by using the adm: identity specifier.

     tfssecurity /im adm: /collection:CollectionURL